 When making pocket holes or joints, it’s essential that the boards are cut precisely and squarely to prevent gaps between the boards.

-Drill pocket holes on the edges of the board with a pocket hole jig.
+Drill pocket holes on the edges of the board with a pocket hole jig like Kreg K5 or K4.
 Then, screw into the hole at a 15-degree angle to join the second piece.

 Pocket holes jig makes drilling more straightforward, faster, and quicker.
 Also, it drills holes at perfect angles compared to other drilling tools.